discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 The admin dashboard will warn you about any essential settings you're missing.
 It's also a useful place to see:

-- If problems are detected with your site settings or deployment.
+- If problems are detected with your site settings or deployment
-- If a new version of Discourse has been released.
+- If a new version of Discourse has been released
-- General stats and metrics about the health of your forum.
+- General stats and metrics about the health of your forum

 ### Is this private or public?